George Wesler

 MINERALS

 There are a total of 90 minerals that are most recognized and can still be found in most newly erupted volcanic ash and remote mountainous areas of the earth.
-Of these, 64 are metallic solids, six are metalloids, four are non-metallic, five are liquid, and 11 are gaseous.
+Of these, 64 are metallic solids, six are metalloids, four are non-metallic, five are liquids, and 11 are gases.
 These inorganic elements are listed as follows:

 Metallic Solids (64) aluminum, arsenic, barium, beryllium, bismuth, boron, cadmium, calcium, cerium, chromium, cobalt, copper, dysprosium, erbium, europium, gadolinium, gold, hafnium, holmium, indium, iodine, iridium, iron, lanthanum, lead, lithium, lutetium, magnesium, manganese, mercury, molybdenum, neptunium, neodymium, nickel, niobium, osmium, palladium, platinum, plutonium, potassium, praseodymium, rhenium, rhodium, rubidium, ruthenium, samarium, scandium, silver, sodium, strontium, tantalum, technetium, terbium, thallium, thorium, tin, titanium, tungsten, uranium, vanadium, ytterbium, yttrium, zinc, and zirconium.